 Site Preparation And Construction Worker

 One of the biggest deciding factors in determining where to place a wind turbine is finding out what locations have the greatest wind resource.
-This is where a meteorological technician will come into play to take a variety of readings to determine the best location.
+This is where a meteorological technician will step in to gather a variety of reading to help determine the best location.
 Siting the wind turbine can greatly impact the length of time for a total return on investment.
 If this part of the process isn’t completed correctly, the project can take years longer to show a financial return.
 Most meteorological technicians have a high school degree and have completed on the job training.
-A meteorological technician can make up to $41,000 per year.
+A meteorological technician can make up to $99,000 per year.